mcarifio/blog/src/git-server-over-ssh.md

 but stumbled a few times along the way.
 You can learn from my scrapes.

 Although there are several approaches to serving a git repository remotely, ssh is (claimed anyways) the easiest for a small number of users, say less than 10.
-You need to know a little bit about creating ssh keys, scp and a bit about [ssh config]() and even DNS (to create memorable DNS hostname).
+You need to know a little bit about creating ssh keys, scp and a bit about ssh config and even DNS (to create memorable hostnamea).
 There are moving parts, but with a little bit of discipline and some testing along the way, you should be able to do what you need.
-In particular, you will already have ssh installed on your remote (Linux) machine, so you don't need to install software.
+In particular, you will almost always have ssh and git installed on your remote (Linux) machine, so you don't need to install software.

-Before we leave the shore below, a few orienting comments.
+Before we leave the shore, a few orienting comments.
 This post makes a few assumptions, namely:

 * You're using a current (as of 02/2019) Linux, say Ubuntu `cosmic` or Fedora 29 on both your local and remote hosts.